aws-samples/aws-nitro-enclaves-bidding-service/README.md

 ### KMS Key Policies Setup
 #### Buyer1 and Buyer2
 1. Follow these [instructions](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html 'instructions') to modify the KMS CMK key policy for each Buyer.
-You will want to add the following statement to the key policy:
+You will want to add the following statement to the key policy.
+Note that the value of kms:RecipientAttestation:ImageSha384 is a series of zeroes as we will be running in debug mode for troubleshooting purposes:
 ```
 {
     "Sid": "Allow use of the key",